QuickFixes/web-dev-with-friends/README.md

 > It's not.
 >
-> But it provides you with a complete blueprint of how to set up a virtual
+> But it provides you with a complete blueprint of how to set up the "base
-> machine development environment for your team—beginning from the distro's
+> box" for a virtual machine development environment for your team—beginning
-> installation ISO.
+> from the distro's installation ISO.
+Which you can then check into version
+> control.
 >
-> This could come in handy if the Vagrant `.box` image (that you spent hours of your life getting _just_ right) became corrupted, or > was otherwise lost through some data storage disaster.
+> This could come in handy if the Vagrant `.box` image (that you spent hours
+> of your life getting _just_ right) became corrupted, or was otherwise lost
+> through some data storage disaster.
 >
 > There is no requirement for anyone on your team to perform the steps
 > discussed in [`TECHNICAL.md`](TECHNICAL.md) to rebuild the base box,